 New Year's Eve party in Times Square to cheer for press freedom

-Reporters will be the guests of honour at the New Year's Eve party in New York's Times Square on Monday, in what organizers said was a celebration of press freedom after an unusually deadly year for journalists at U.S. news outlets.

-NEW YORK: Reporters will be the guests of honour at the New Year's Eve party in New York's Times Square on Monday, in what organizers said was a celebration of press freedom after an unusually deadly year for journalists at U.S. news outlets.
+NEW YORK: Reporters will be the guests of honour at the New Year's Eve party in New York's Times Square on Monday (Dec 31), in what organizers said was a celebration of press freedom after an unusually deadly year for journalists at US news outlets.

 "Throughout the year it's been a big issue," Tompkins said in an interview.
 "Times Square itself is the ultimate agora and public space," noting that the area was named after the New York Times, and that it was a Times publisher, Adolf Ochs, who began the tradition of the ball drop in 1907.